Understanding Skin Care Ingredients

 ^ back to top

 Newer “Third Generation” topical retinoids, such as Differin (adapalene) and Zorac (tazarotene) are currently approved for treatment of acne and photoaging.
-Avage (tazarotene) has been acepted as the “gold standard” topical retinold for cosmetic use.
-Like other retinolds, it exerts its action on cellular receptiors, and appears to be somewhat less irritating and photosensitizing, as well as more effective for both acne and photoaging, than Retin-A.
+Avage (tazarotene) has been accepted as the “gold standard” topical retinoid for cosmetic use.
+Like other retinolds, it exerts its action on cellular receptors, and appears to be somewhat less irritating and photosensitizing, as well as more effective for both acne and photoaging, than Retin-A.

 Some of the effects of Zorac include: